-Dennis graduated from Warrenton High School in 1988, and five years later received his Bachelor’s degree in Anthropology from OSU.
+Dennis graduated from Warrenton High School in 1988, and five years later received his bachelor’s degree in Anthropology from Oregon State University.
 He then enlisted in the US Marine Corps, and was stationed in California, Virginia, North Carolina, and El Salvador during seven years in the service.
 He received an honorable discharge as a Captain in 1999.
-During the years in Marine Corps Dennis started a family, and three of his four daughters were born in those years.
+During the years in Marine Corps, Dennis started a family, and three of his four daughters were born in those years.
 The youngest was born when the Thomas family returned to Oregon, making their home in Portland.

 A business opportunity brought him back to Warrenton some years later, but the plans changed leaving Dennis to look for new direction in life.
 He applied to Oregon State Police, and was offered a position soon after.
 He started at the police academy with an expectation to work in Tillamook after graduation, but ended up being stationed in a small, but busy Oregon state police department in Astoria in October 2007.

-During his seven years in OSP Dennis was consistently tops in his office, and the county with DUII arrests.
+During his seven years in OSP Dennis was consistently top in his office, and the county with DUI arrests.
 In 2013 Dennis was promoted to the rank of Patrol Sergeant, which is a position he held until his departure in October 2015.

 “I am very proud of the work I did during my time with OSP, and I was honored to make a difference in the community that I grew up in,” Dennis says.
 He says some of the most difficult things for him to do was to make death notifications and seeing lives impacted by alcohol and drug abuse.